 Running for 4 kilometers on either side of the Okawa River, Kema Sakuranomiya Park is an inner-city oasis that offers nearly 5,000 cherry trees that blossom from the end of March through to the middle of April.

-The riverside cherry-trees form a tunnel of soft pink blossoms that are accessible 24 hours a day, and visitors flock to enjoy the food stalls and party atmosphere that descends in the park during hanami.
+The riverside cherry trees form a tunnel of soft pink blossoms that are accessible 24 hours a day, and visitors flock to enjoy the food stalls and party atmosphere that descends in the park during hanami.

 For just 1 week, the cherry trees are illuminated at night, making the river banks the perfect place for a romantic stroll among the blossoms, and the park is easily reached from Sakuranomiya station.

-During the middle of April, the Osaka branch of the national mint offers over 500 meters of cherry-tree lined paths located within the grounds of this prestigious building.
+During the middle of April, the Osaka branch of the national mint offers over 500 meters of cherry-tree-lined paths located within the grounds of this prestigious building.
 With some 350 trees in full bloom, these late-blooming, double-petal varieties are some of the rarest in the city, making a visit to this unusual location very worthwhile.

 There are strict rules to follow during the tour, including no eating or drinking and a regimented one-way walkway.
-Still, the pretty pink blossoms look particular spectacular under the lanterns at night, making this a popular location to experience hanami.
+Still, the pretty pink blossoms look particularly spectacular under the lanterns at night, making this a popular location to experience hanami.

-Best Places to See Cherry Blossoms in Kyushu
+Best Places To See Cherry Blossoms in Kyushu

 As the most famous spot in the city to enjoy hanami, Maizuru Park was built around the ruins of Fukuoka Castle.
 During late March through to early April, the cherry blossoms reach full bloom, creating a beautiful sea of pink blossoms contrasted against the blue of the ocean where the castle grounds jut out to meet the water.